openstack/openstack-manuals/doc/cli-reference/source/magnum.rst

   multiple times.

 ``--tls-disabled``
-  Disable TLS in the Bay.
+  Disable TLS in the Cluster.

 ``--public``
   Make cluster template public.

 ``--registry-enabled``
-  Enable docker registry in the Bay
+  Enable docker registry in the Cluster

 ``--server-type <server-type>``
   Specify the server type to be used for example vm.
 For this release default server type will be vm.

 ``--master-lb-enabled``
-  Indicates whether created bays should have a load balancer for master nodes or not.
+  Indicates whether created Clusters should have a load balancer for master nodes or not.

 ``--floating-ip-enabled``
-  Indicates whether created bays should have a floating ipor not.
+  Indicates whether created Clusters should have a floating ip or not.

 .. _magnum_cluster-template-delete: